Pig Welfare - Facts About Pigs | RSPCA - RSPCA

 We encourage pig producers to adopt our welfare standards for pigs, which we've developed to ensure higher standards of welfare at all stages of the pigs' lives.
 Here are some examples.

-• More space – pigs must be provided with space that is greater than the legal requirement and allows them to move around freely.
+- More space – pigs must be provided with space greater than the legal requirement, allowing them to move around freely.

-• No farrowing crates – we don't permit farrowing crates.
-No equipment must be used that has the potential to confine the sow for farrowing.
+- No farrowing crates – we don't permit farrowing crates.
+No equipment that has the potential to confine the sow for farrowing must be used.

 Working with governments and industry